587900/dat250-assignment7/readme.md

 The instructions described three tutorials from RabbitMQ.
 For each tutorial, I created two .java files, named HelloWorld*, WorkQueue*, and Topic* accordingly.

 ### Trials and tribulations
-1. All projects went without issue, only IntelliJ caused some issues.
+1. All tutorials went without issue, only IntelliJ caused some issues.
 2. I created a new IntelliJ project with a "maven archetype".
 When I created a class and tried running it, I got a "ClassNotFoundException".
 Though, IntelliJ itself recognized it as a "main file".
 2.1 Deleted the project, created new "empty" instead -> Lead to difficulties defining source directory for build step.
 2.2 Deleted the project, created new project with maven (but not with "maven archetype").
 This works as expected.